 The FDA has released a list of mosquito coil brands that are safe for home use.
 Those that did not pass muster are considered dangerous.
 However, people often miss the fact that katol was designed to be used in well-ventilated areas.
 If this condition is not available and katol is used (say, indoors in a closed room), there is a greater risk for coil emissions to pose significant acute and chronic health risks.

 The US National Institute of Health has determined that burning just one coil can equal burning of between 50-130 cigarettes in terms of fine particles, deemed carcinogenic, in its smoke.
-Just imagine how much toxins one could possibly inhale in the course of an 8-hour sleep, wherein users even prop the katol beside their beds.
+Just imagine how much toxins one could possibly inhale in the course of an 8-hour sleep.
+Wherein users even prop the katol beside their beds.

 Is katol safe for babies?

-Despite there being FDA-approved brands sold in the country, there is that fact that a baby’s respiratory system is still adjusting to this new environment and is considered fragile as it is still developing.
+Despite there being FDA-approved brands sold in the country, there is that fact that a baby’s respiratory system is still adjusting to this new environment.
+And is considered fragile as it is still developing.
 Exposing them to chemicals and pollution should be avoided as much as possible.

-What are possible side effects on babies?
+Katol side effects on babies

 If exposed to mosquito coil fumes or plug-in repellents, possible side effects include breathing problems, eye irritations and allergic reactions.